 When finished coating them in oil you season them with salt and pepper.
 Fresh ground sea salt and pepper will give you the best results but normal table salt and pepper are fine.

 Skewering with raft technique: This is skewering laying the stalks side by side and then as in two spots to make it look like a wooden raft.
-This is best done with flat or very narrow skewers, and you will destroy a stalk or two in the process.
-While I like doing it this way, it is very tricky and will only work with thick pieces of asparagus unless you have very thin skewers.
+This is best done with flat or narrow skewers.
+You will destroy a stalk or two in the process.
+While I like doing it this way, it is very tricky and only works with thick pieces of asparagus unless you have very thin skewers.

 Grill directly over medium-high heat for approximately 3 to five minutes per side.
 You will want them to show a little char.
 Once the spears become flexible they are done.
 You do not want them to be limp.
 If they become limp they are overcooked.